 Instead of deleting the junk mail all by yourself, you can press Command (⌘) + Option (⌥) + J on your keyboard and they’ll be cleared from your Mail app so you can focus on the important emails.

-These aren’t the only keyboard shortcuts available to use in the Mail app, but they are some of the most useful in my opinion.
+These aren’t the only Mac Mail keyboard shortcuts available to use, but they are some of the most useful in my opinion.
 All of them can help you to improve your speed and efficiency while composing multiple emails each day.

-If we’ve missed your favorite Mail app keyboard shortcut, let us know in the comments below!
+If we’ve missed your favorite Mac Mail keyboard shortcuts, let us know in the comments below!